ArisSgouros/RuSseL1D_dev/README.md

 # RuSseL1D
+This is the repository of the RuSseL1D code.

+The code is named after the British philosopher and mathematician, Bertrand Russell.

+It is an open-source code, distributed under the terms of the accompanying LICENSE.

+The primary authors of the code are Constantinos J. Revelas (cjrevelas@gmail.com) and Aristotelis P. Sgouros (arissgouros@gmail.com).

-Fortran code applying the finite differences method to run one-dimensional calculations based on self-consistent field theory.
-At the moment, the code can address homopolymer melts in contact with solid surfaces.
-The latter can be either bare or grafted with polymer chains with the same chemical identity as the matrix.
+RuSseL1D is a code developed in Fortran which applies the Finite Differences method to run one-dimensional calculations on heterogeneous polymer systems based on self-consistent field theory (SCFT).
+At the moment, the code can address homopolymer melts in contact with solid surfaces and provides with useful results concerning the thermodynamics and the structural properties of the system.
+The solid surfaces can be either bare or grafted with polymer chains with the same chemical identity as the matrix chains.